How Much Does HVAC Repair, Service, and Maintenance Cost?

 HVAC Inspection Cost

-An HVAC inspection typically costs $50 to $125.
+An HVAC inspection costs $150 to $500.
 The inspection is crucial in making sure the new system has been installed or repaired correctly and will operate efficiently.
 Inspectors also ensure the system will meet the Home Energy Rating System (HERS) testing and verification requirements.
 HVAC needs to be inspected as part of the permitting process.

 HVAC Cleaning Cost

-Cleaning out your air ducts and HVAC system costs from $300 to $1,000 on average, or about $35 per duct.
-HVAC professionals recommend cleaning your air ducts every 2 to 5 years.
+HVAC duct cleaning costs $300 to $700 on average, or $25 to $45 per vent.
+HVAC professionals recommend cleaning your air ducts every 3 to 7 years.
 Cleaning your HVAC unit increases the energy efficiency of your system and keeps your energy bills down.

 HVAC Permit Cost